Austin Aggravated Assault Lawyer

 The statute of limitations requires that a claim be brought within a specific amount of time after the incident, or it will be dismissed because the statute of limitations period has run.
 The statute of limitations aims to ensure that false accusations are not made years after an incident when there is less evidence to make or disprove a case.

 Unless otherwise specified in statutes, the statute of limitations for most felonies is three years.
 This means that within three years of the incident or discovering the identity of the offender, whichever is later.
 However, the discovery must be reasonable there, meaning that the clock will begin when it becomes reasonable that the identity should have been discovered.
 As a result, if the incident occurred and the identity was reasonably available at that time, then the prosecution would have three years from the date of the incident to file a complaint.
 Failure to do so will result in the case being dismissed once it is brought.

-Our violent crimes attorneys here at Cofer & Connelly, PLLC have a track record of success defending individuals charged with violent crimes, including aggravated assault.
+Our Austin aggravated assault attorneys here at Cofer & Connelly, PLLC have a track record of success defending individuals charged with violent crimes, including aggravated assault.
 Our success is due to our ability to defend our clients strategically, aggressively, and innovatively.
 Do not take a chance on your future by trusting just any lawyer to defend you against the charges.

 Make the right call by reaching out to Cofer & Connelly, PLLC today.
 To schedule a free consultation with our aggravated assault lawyers in Austin, contact us by calling (512) 991-0576 or online.